 Cacio e Pepe Panzanella Salad & Chardonnay

-Our 2020 vintage is hand-harvested from Stillwater Creek Vineyard in the new Royal Slope AVA and is fermented in 100% stainless steel.
-It's a beautifully pure and balanced wine which expresses yellow apple and Asian pear with hints of starfruit and a veiled layer of lemon and mineral.
+Our 2022 vintage is hand-harvested from Stillwater Creek Vineyard in the Royal Slope AVA and is fermented in 100% stainless steel.
+It's a beautifully pure and balanced wine with flavors of young mango and pineapple, ripe Asian pear, and a hint of banana.

 - 3/4 cup finely grated Pecorino Romano

 - 1/3 cup boiling water

 - 2 tsp. freshly ground black pepper, or more to taste

 - 10 oz. crusty bread (such as ciabatta), torn into bite-sized pieces (about 7 cups total)